 There’s no doubt than creatine can offer good benefits to your workout, if you’re lucky enough to fall into the camp that it works for.
 Unfortunately the only way to know for sure is to try it.

-But make sure you buy a quality brand as you want to know exactly what is in the product.
+But make sure you buy a quality brand (such as con-cret creatine by Promera Sports) as you want to know exactly what is in the product.
 There’s a lot of rubbish sold in the fitness supplements market.